 The secret lies in setting your priorities, using things that you already have, as well as asking for help from people around you and being creative.
 In this article, you will discover 8 easy to follow steps to planning a classy, low-key wedding in Nigeria.
 Read on.Photo credit: Wedding Photography by Dotun

 8 Low Key Wedding Ideas for Small Weddings that Look Like a Million Bucks

 Low key weddings are becoming popular in Nigeria, with celebrities taking the lead.
 Singers, Simi, Tiwa Savage and Tuface all their Nigerian weddings as low key as possible – a small guest list.
 You too can have a low-key wedding.
 Just follow the steps below to plan your own low-key wedding flawlessly:

 #1.
 Make a Wedding Shopping List

-To further help you avoid the usual impulsive overspending and stick to your budget, start off by making a list of things to buy, rent or hire for the wedding.
+To further help you avoid the usual impulsive overspending and stick to your budget, start off by making a list of wedding things to buy.

 #2.
 Make a Wedding To-Do List and Timeline